Foreskin: Modifications

 Fig 4.
 Penis with the loosened foreskin replaced over the glans.

 Circumcision is the removal of the foreskin, either partially or completely.
 It is most commonly performed as an elective procedure for prophylactic, cultural, or religious reasons.
 Circumcision may also be performed on children or adults to treat phimosis, balanitis, and other pathologies.
 The ethics of circumcision in children is a source of controversy.
 Some men use weights or other devices to stretch the skin of the penis to regrow a foreskin; the resulting tissue does cover the glans but does not fully replicate the features of a foreskin.
 Other cultural or aesethetic practices include genital piercings involving the foreskin and slitting the foreskin.
 Preputioplasty is the most common foreskin reconstruction technique, most often done when a boy is born with a foreskin that is too small; a similar procedure is performed to relieve a tight foreskin without resorting to circumcision.

 Foreskin-based products

 Human neonatal dermal fibroblasts isolated from foreskin stained with calcein-AM.
 Such cells are commonly used in bioreactor and tissue engineering applications.

 Foreskins obtained from circumcision procedures are frequently used by biochemical and micro-anatomical researchers to study the structure and proteins of human skin.
 In particular, foreskins obtained from newborns have been found to be useful in the manufacturing of more human skin.

 Foreskins of babies are also used for skin graft tissue, and for β-interferon-based drugs.

 Foreskin-derived fibroblasts have been used in biomedical research, and cosmetic applications.

 History

 The foreskin was considered a sign of beauty, civility, and masculinity throughout the Greco-Roman world.
+Some Jews in the Greco-Roman world undertook epispasm to restore their foreskins once removed to avoid ostracization, as baring one's glans was considered vulgar in that culture.
 In ancient Greece, foreskins were valued, especially those that were longer.
 The earliest known illustrative depiction of the foreskin dates back to Egyptian kingdoms.

 The foreskin has also been depicted in art from different historical ages: